cloudhotspot/docker-pdns-recursor/README.md

 # Introduction

-A Docker image for running a PowerDNS Recursor
+A Docker image for running a PowerDNS Recursor.
+This image is published at <a href="https://registry.hub.docker.com/u/cloudhotspot/pdns-recursor/" target="_blank">cloudhotspot/pdns-recursor</a> on Docker Hub.

 ## Quick Start